sampsyo/home/_drafts/turnt.md

 The first thing we need is an input file.
 This is a critical thing about Turnt: it assumes the thing you want to test is a program that transforms text into text.
 Fortunately, that describes lots of compiler-like things, and it also describes our SUT, `wc`.
+Let's make a test file, `hi.t`:

+    hello, world!

+You can probably guess what `wc < hi.t` will say:

+           1       2      14

+The idea in snapshot testing is to "lock in" this output so, as we make changes in the future, we can easily make sure we didn't break `wc`'s correct behavior.
+It's easy to generate a snapshot file:

+    $ wc < hi.t > hi.out

+If we were really working on a `wc` implementation, we would check both `hi.t` and `hi.out` into version control.

+Now all we need is a convenient way to make sure `wc < hi.t` still matches `hi.out`.
+That's what Turnt does.
+(And that's *all* that it does, more or less.)
+We need to tell Turnt what command to run---put this into a file called `turnt.toml`:

+    command = "wc < {filename}"

+Then run Turnt on our little test:

+    $ turnt hi.t
+    1..1
+    ok 1 - hi.t

+Success!
+Turnt tells us that it ran a grand total of one (1) test, and it succeeded---in the sense that `wc < hi.t` produced, on its standard output, exactly the same stuff that's saved in `hi.out`.

 1. introduce an example tool
 2. an input and a command to run it. show piping the file to the output. imagine a "manual" version.